ATSzimmat/Rhistorical2/README.md

 statistics and data science at the LMU of Munich and has faced this challenge several times himself.

-## How R historical can simplify a historian’s daily work
+## How R historical2 can simplify a historian’s daily work

 When a historian gathers his sources, he is usually faced with an overwhelming mountain of sources, spends time reading through them, and